houghb/savvy/README.md

 ### Summary of Folder Contents

 **[doc](https://github.com/houghb/HDSAviz/tree/master/doc)** - To be completed.
 This folder will contain the project documentation.

-**[experiments](https://github.com/houghb/HDSAviz/tree/master/experiments)** - The files in this experiments folder are pieces of code or ideas that we're exploring, but don't know if they will be integrated into the final HDSAviz package.
-This folder will be removed at the first "official" release of the package.

 **[HDSAviz](https://github.com/houghb/HDSAviz/tree/master/HDSAviz)** - Houses the driver and modules to visualize the sensitivity analysis results.
 Use the functions in `sensitivity_tools.py` to carry out a sensitivity analysis on your own model using SALib.
 Once you've run your analysis, the functions in `data_processing.py` will read and clean up your results so they can be visualized with plots described in `plotting.py`.